evaleries/mmp-cli/README.md

 #### Check Task / Assignments

-You can easily check the upcoming assignments/tasks by runing these commands below.
+You can easily check the upcoming assignments/tasks by running these commands below.

 - `php assign:list` - List of available tasks on current month.
 - `php assign:list --latest` - Update the upcoming assignments.